 Debt where the money spent gained nothing, and the money repaid gains little except to get rid of the debt.

-Because my debt is from gambling.
+My debt is from gambling.

 I’d like to think that I’m a reasonably intelligent person.